linkage001/simple_ollama_rag/readme.md

 ```
 You can create different databases and rag folders to create different experts.

+If you already have data on the persist directory it will not be overwritten, you need to delete it or change de directory to create a new vector store.

 ## License

 MIT for all code.
 The rag_data contains wikipedia data, so the wikipedia licence for all files inside that folder.